 If you have been injured at work, you should file a work injury report immediately.
 Rest assured, your employer and insurance carriers are legally bound to provide compensation for your work-related injuries.
 This article will discuss what qualifies as work-related injuries and how to report them.

-Occupation injuries refer to a workplace accident that causes physical harm to an employee.
+Occupation injuries refer to workplace accidents that cause physical harm to an employee.
 Some examples of these include:

 - An accidental slip and fall

 - Hurt by an object falling from above

 - Getting crushed by a heavy object